The cost of living only seems to keep going up, but there is some help at hand.

 Here's a rundown on some of the programs on offer in Australia's two most populous states.

 With over 70 rebates and savings available, there's a lot of cash up for grabs for NSW residents, from help with your energy bills to free car registration if you spend an average of $26 per week on road tolls.

 - Creative Kids Rebate: Every school-age child in NSW will be eligible for $100 to help pay for "creative and cultural activities", including language classes, visual and performing arts, and coding and digital training.

 - Family Energy Rebate: Up to $180 for families receiving the Family Tax Benefit.

 - Active kids program: $100 for schoolkids towards sports and fitness programs.

 - Annual Energy Concession: 17.5% of electricity usage and service costs for Pensioner, Health Care and Veterans Affairs Gold card concession holders – doesn't apply to the first $171.60.

 - Utility relief grant: Up to $650 toward a utility bill you can't afford to pay, available to Pensioner, Health Care and Veterans Affairs Gold card concession holders.

-- Camps, Sports and Excursions Fund: Money for school camps, trips and other programs, $125 a year (primary school) and $225 per year (secondary school) for Veterans Affairs Gold, Centrelink Health Care, Pensioner Concession Card holders and temporary foster parents.
+- Camps, Sports and Excursions Fund: Money for school camps, trips and other programs, $125 a year (primary school), $225 per year (secondary school) and $125–225 per year (for undergrad students) for Veterans Affairs Gold, Centrelink Health Care, Pensioner Concession Card holders and temporary foster parents.

 - Good Money Financial Services: No-interest and low-interest loans plus financial counselling for people on low incomes.